 Get Married on Thursday, Friday or Sunday

-Saturday is the most popular day of the week for weddings, so venues charge a premium for that day.
-Hold your event on a weekday or a Sunday and you could snag your top-choice venue for much less money.
+Saturday is the most popular day of the week for weddings — compounding the popularity of 8-18-18 — so venues charge a premium for that day.
+If you hold your event on a weekday or a Sunday instead, you could snag your top-choice venue for much less money.

 Many parks allow you to have your wedding on-site for a small fee.
 For a special event in a natural setting, these reserves offer an unusual, low-cost option — and one that’s beautiful to boot, according to certified financial planner Rebecca Schreiber of Pure Financial Education.
 If you choose to have your wedding at a state or national park, a historical garden or a museum, you might be able to deduct your venue fee as a donation on your taxes, so save your receipts and consult a tax professional at tax time.